Arnav301/Ecommerce_Follow_Along/README.md

 - Create an endpoint to receive requests from the cart page.
 - Create a backend endpoint to fetch all the products inside the cart using the user's email.

+## Milestone 19: Create Cart Page and Manage Product Quantity

+- Create a cart page that displays the products inside the cart using the endpoint built in Milestone 18.
+- For each product, add an option to increase and decrease the quantity using + and - buttons.
+- Write an endpoint to increase and decrease the quantity of products in the cart.